udexon/Phoshell/README.md

 # Phoshell
+- Phoshell: A Universal, Extremely Lightweight "Embedded IDE" with Run-time Editing and Debugging Functionalities

   - Phoshell: a Forth inspired, extremely lightweight stack machine shell, implementable in _ALL_ known programming languages.

+Deployed in anything from Python Turtle Graphics, Laravel front-end and back-end to Jitsi Meet Augmented Reality Conferencing, Phoshell is the ultimate programmer's _swiss army knife_.

+Inspired by the Forth programming language, Phoshell &mdash; a _stack machine shell_ &mdash; extracts the essential features of Forth, simplifies them, and can be implemented in around 50 lines of JavaScript code or equivalent in _any known programming language_.

 - How many people?
 How long will it take to start contributing to Jitsi-Meet or similar projects?